 Coal is the single largest contributor to global warming.
 Currently, one-third of all global carbon dioxide emissions come from burning coal.
 Additionally, scientists are increasingly clear that in order to avoid the worst impacts of climate change, we need to leave 80 percent of global carbon deposits — like coal — in the ground.

 Up until very recently, the U.S. government was more than ready to give away our public land to coal companies.
-Since President Obama took office in 2009, the federal government has sold more than 2.2 billion tons of our coal, unlocking more than 3.9 billion metric tons of carbon pollution.
-This is the equivalent to the annual emissions of more than 825 million passenger vehicles and more than the 3.7 billion tons that was emitted in the entire European Union in 2012.
+Between 2009 and 2015, the federal government sold more than 2.2 billion tons of our coal, unlocking more than 3.9 billion metric tons of carbon pollution.
+That’s the equivalent to the emissions of more than 825 million cars on the road for a year, and more than the 3.7 billion tons that was emitted in the entire European Union in 2012.